boneskull/homeIoT/README.md

 - Node.js
 - Docker

-## IBM Watson Speech-to-Text
+## Getting Started with IBM Watson Speech-to-Text
 To run this demo, you have to acquire Bluemix service credentials for the [Watson Speech2Text service](https://www.ibm.com/smarterplanet/us/en/ibmwatson/developercloud/speech-to-text.html).
-To do so, sign up for Bluemix (free trial account), locate the Watson Speech2Text service, and select Add Credentials.
+To do so, sign in to (or sign up for) Bluemix (free trial account), locate the Watson Speech2Text service, and select Add Credentials.

 ![Bluemix service credentials](/img/BluemixWatsonSpeech2TextCredentials.png)